ABOUT THE OWNER

 *Member of AMTA and NCBTMB

 My name is Beth Hickey and I graduated from Fairfield University with a degree in Psychology / Business in 1992.
 I received my bodywork education at the Massage Institute of New England in Somerville, MA 2006 and Rhode Island Reflexology Academy 2010.
-I am also proud to report I've recently obtained my RN license after training at some of the best teaching hospitals in the country: MGH and Lahey Clinic (through Bunker Hill Community College which I highly recommend for affordable quality medical programs, and I was lucky enough to receive a scholarship).
-I plan on continuing my Massage business with the increased knowledge of medical conditions, pain management and symptom control.
+I am also proud to report I've recently obtained my RN license after training at some of the best teaching hospitals in the country: MGH and Lahey Clinic and more.
+I plan on continuing my Massage business part time with the increased knowledge of medical conditions, pain management and symptom control.

 I pursued the field of Massage / Holistic Science after spending over a decade in the corporate world as an Analyst, and as a per diem EMT for AMR (2004 -2008, 2015-2016) in the Boston Metrowest area.
 Having been an athlete at Division I Fairfield U, I missed the aspects of physical goal setting, competition and achievement that were missing in the Boardrooms.
 Firsthand, I also saw the toll that stress, aging and the demands that a sedentary career and ambitious lifestyle can take on a person.